macph/easement-curve/README.md

 In the folder where you have downloaded the zip file, type in
 ```
-python easement-curve-0.1
+python easement-curve-0.5
 ```
-where `easement-curve-0.1` is the name of the .zip file you have downloaded.
+where `easement-curve-0.5` is the name of the .zip file you have downloaded.

 ### Compiling from source

-To create the executable for yourself, you need a [Python 3.5 distribution](https://www.python.org/downloads/) as above, and `PyInstaller`, a Python module.
+To create the executable for yourself, you need a Python 3.5 distribution as above, and `PyInstaller`, a Python module.
 Once you have Python 3.5 installed, install PyInstaller by typing in the command prompt
 ```
 pip install pyinstaller
 ```